 At the meeting, the parties discuss the borrowers’ financial situation and try to negotiate a way for the homeowner to keep the home or give up the property without going through a foreclosure.

-To be eligible for mediation under the Lynn, Lawrence, and Springfield ordinances, the property being foreclosed must be:
+To be eligible for mediation, the property being foreclosed generally must be:

 (Learn more about foreclosure mediation in our State Mediation Programs area.)

-To avoid the fallout associated with vacant properties in the foreclosure process, the ordinances in Lynn, Lawrence, and Springfield require that banks put up a $10,000 cash bond to the city at the start of a foreclosure.
-This ensures that a vacant property is taken care of during the process.
+To avoid the fallout associated with vacant properties in the foreclosure process, the ordinances in Lynn, Lawrence, and Springfield require that banks put up a $10,000 cash bond to the city at the start of a foreclosure to ensure that the vacant property is taken care of during the process.

 After foreclosure, banks frequently evict families, displacing them from their homes.
 (To learn more about eviction, visit our Evictions and Terminations area.)
 As mentioned earlier, this leaves the property vacant and often neglected.

-The Lynn ordinance has a special provision to address this issue and prevent unnecessary vacancies.
-Under Lynn’s ordinance, if the bank is the purchaser of the property at the foreclosure sale, the bank must allow the former owners to become rent-paying tenants at a reasonable market rate (if they can afford it) until a new owner purchases the property.
+The Lynn ordinances have a special provision to address this issue and prevent unnecessary vacancies.
+If the bank is the purchaser of the property at the foreclosure sale, the bank must allow the former owners to become rent-paying tenants at a reasonable market rate (if they can afford it) until a new owner purchases the property.

 In November 2013, the U.S. Court of Appeals heard a lawsuit filed by six banks contesting Springfield's foreclosure ordiances, which focused mainly on the bond requirement.
 (The banks appealed the decision of a U.S. District Court in Springfield that upheld the 2011 ordinances.)
-Of the $10,000 bond required by the ordinance, the city plans to keep an administrative fee from each bond estimated at about $500 to $1,000.
+Of the $10,000 bond required by the ordinance, the city planned to keep an administrative fee from each bond estimated at about $500 to $1,000.
 The banks argued that this constitues a tax, which makes the bond requirement illegal since the city would need the approval of the state legislature for a new tax.
-The Court of Appeals has not yet come to a decision in this case.

 To find the City of Lynn Charter and Ordinances, go to www.ci.lynn.ma.us and select “City Hall,” then “City Departments,” then “City Clerk,” and finally “City Information” to find a link that will take you to the ordinances.
 However, the ordinance is so new that it has not been added to the online site as of yet.